OrkoHunter/Muriel/README.md

  - Make a symlink of it on your desktop and execute from there.
  - If you always have a terminal open, put an alias to the script file.
+ - Tip : Add **2>/dev/null** at the end while executing the python script to avoid noise.

 ---
 Did you like it?
 So, is this Friendship, I guess so !<br>